PPM Logo

 c.
 Maintains confidentiality related to all aspects of the Student Conduct Review process.

 a.
-Advisors offer assistance to Students during Administrative Resolutions and Student Conduct Reviews.
+Provides support, guidance, and advice to Students during Administrative Resolutions and Student Conduct Reviews.

 b.
 The Associated Students (A.S.)
-Office of Student Advocacy and the Graduate Student Association (GSA) appoints Student Advocates who are available to serve as Advisors.
-Student Advocates will be jointly trained by the Office of Student Conduct and Office of Student Legal Services.
+Office of Student Advocacy and the Graduate and Professional Student Association (GPSA) appoint Student Advocates to serve as Advisors.
+Student Advocates are jointly trained by SAGE and the Office of Student Legal Services.

 c.
-Because these Procedures are part of the University’s overall educational process, it is not expected that Students will require the assistance of attorneys.
-However, Students are free to engage attorneys to provide them with legal advice and/or have them serve as an Advisor.
+The Procedures are part of the University’s overall educational process, and not expected that Students will require the assistance of attorneys.
+However, Students may engage attorneys for legal advice and/or assistance as an Advisor.

 PROCEDURES